 Supports & Empowers Student Independence as Transit Riders

-- 200,000 youth under 18 are eligible for YouthPass in the greater Portland region.
+- 200,000 youth 18 and under are eligible for YouthPass in the greater Portland region.
 YouthPass opens opportunities for independence and flexibility in transportation, which supports and enables youth to access extracurriculars (which are often a requirement of their schooling), obtain jobs, engage in volunteer opportunities, support their families, seek medical care, and increase community connection.

 - YouthPass builds transit users of tomorrow, today.
 YouthPass empowers youth transit users to experience what public transit can and should be, overcoming America’s stigma of riding the bus.
 These same youth are and will be the next generation of taxpayers and paying transit riders.